nataliechua/learning-journey-planning-system/README.md

 - Get a learning journey based on learning journey id
 - Get existing skills that is not inside a learning journey based on learning journey id
 - Update skills and courses based on learning journey id
+- Remove learning journey

+- Get all active skills
+- Get all course + skills details based on course status
+- Add skill to course
 - Remove course from skills
-- Remove learning journey

 ## Frontend accounts
 - HR: id=hr; password=hr